mandelsoft/ttyprogress/README.md

 ### Indicator Groups

-The initial `Progress` object holds a sequence of progress indicator.
+The initial `Context` object holds a sequence of progress indicators.
 It is an initial indicator group.
 There other `Group` indicators, which act as indicator and can hold an arbitrary sequence of indicators, again.
 The group progress is indicated by another indicator configuration